privacy-scaling-explorations/zkevm-circuits/docs/MPT_Circuit.md

         - for type 1 non-existence (type 1 account), in case `key!=other_key`, constrain that `old_hash_prev==poisedon(other_key_hash, other_leaf_data_hash)`

 ### PathType::ExtensionOld
-The constraints for this case is just symmetric with respect to `PathType::ExtensionNew` by swapping old and new.
+The constraints for this case are just symmetric with respect to `PathType::ExtensionNew` by swapping old and new.

 ### MPTProofType::NonceChanged